 Transport costs to bring students to the open day will also be covered.

 While at school students will be under the usual pastoral care provisions in their school’s policies.
-When attending part of their course at the polytechnic, another school or in a workplace, students will need to comply with the code of behaviour and health and safety requirements of the provider delivering that part of the programme.
+When attending part of their course at a Tertiary Education Provider, another school or in a workplace, students will need to comply with the code of behaviour and health and safety requirements of the provider delivering that part of the programme.